 Keep in mind that stoves like this are intended to be minimalist and need to be kept sheltered from the wind for best performance.
 Sit-on-top canister stoves are also easy to tip over, so you might also consider adding some lightweight folding legs for extra stability.

-Snow Peak LiteMax Titanium Stove, GST-120R-US, Lightweight and Compact for Camping, Stable Base for Cooking, Lifetime Product Guarantee
+Snow Peak LiteMax Titanium Stove, GST-120R-US, Ultralight, Compact for Backpacking, Designed in Japan, Lifetime Product Guarantee

 At only two ounces, the Snow Peak LiteMax Titanium is exactly what you want in an ultralight backpacking stove.
 It puts out 11,200 BTUs and will boil a liter of water in about four-and-a-half minutes with no wind.